CEsarABC/Wproject/README.md

 * https://cesarabc.github.io/gitProjectPage/index.html project visualization from a new repository.

-** Acknowledgements
+# Acknowledgements

 thanks to the code institute for giving me the opportunity to learn.

+the code it's been writen taking examples from different internet tutorials and using mostly as guide the code academy exercises for my development.